 |Section||25th Percentile||75th Percentile|

-Baylor doesn’t provide a breakdown of sectional scores as with the SAT, so we’re looking at overall (composite) scores here.
-The average Baylor ACT score for admitted students is 28, with a 25th-75th percentile range of 26-31.
+Baylor doesn’t provide a breakdown of all sectional scores as with the SAT, so we’re looking at overall (composite) scores here.
+The average Baylor ACT score for admitted students is 29, with a 25th-75th percentile range of 26-32.

 Baylor Acceptance Rate

-Baylor is a relatively competitive school: in the last admissions cycle, they admitted 39% of applicants—less than half.
+Baylor is a relatively competitive school: in the last admissions cycle, they admitted 52% of applicants—slightly more than half.
 To boost your chances of getting in, make sure you submit the strongest application possible: get your GPA as high as possible; ask your favorite teachers for letters of recommendation; write stellar essays; and boost your test scores!